 A reliable control message delivery mechanism is accomplished either by sending an Explicit Acknowledgement (ACK) message after any of the control messages or by piggybacking an acknowledgment with the Nr and Ns fields in a later control message.
-If control messages are not acknowledged within the time specified by Control Message Timeout (refer to Parameters and Constants), then the control message MUST be retransmitted up to the value of Control Message Retry Count (refer to Parameters and Constants).
+If control messages are not acknowledged within the time specified by the Control Message Timeout (refer to Annex A of this specification, "Parameters and Constants"), then the CCAP Core or RPD MUST retransmit the control message up to the value of Control Message Retry Count (refer to Annex A of this specification, "Parameters and Constants").
 For example, the control message is to be retransmitted a total of 10 times using an exponential back-off value starting at 1 second and growing to a maximum value of 8 seconds.